Storyfall

 Player Visibility

-Currently, when two players are on the same scene, their character avatars appear on screen so you can see who else is there.
+When two players are on the same scene, their character avatars appear on screen so you can see who else is there.
+Authors can configure player visibility in the coop settings:

 Author Tools